-The financial information was solely projected due to the Project is still in construction and will not be fully operational until 2026.
+The financial information was purely projected due to the Project is still under construction.
 Nevertheless, the quality of the information provided by the entity is considered to be consistent with the quality observed in ratings that use a similar methodology.